jaapmarcus/mikehendi-bingo/README.md

 Changelog:
 2025-10-06:

-- Make bingo board presistend / reload save @Baze-cmd #5
+- Save bingo board in Localstorage and allow users to close the window / screen @Baze-cmd #5
 - Add reset button